These words are grouped according to the following functions and associations:

 There are fewer consonants, and only a few are different from English:

 The macron – a little line above some vowels – indicates vowel length.
-Some words that look the same have different meanings according to their vowel length.
-For example, anā means 'here is' or 'behold': Anā te tangata!
+Some words spelled the same have different meanings according to their vowel length.
+For example, anā means ‘here is’ or ‘behold’: Anā te tangata!
 (Here is the man!)
-But ana, with no macron, means a cave.
-Some writers of modern Māori double the vowel instead of using macrons when indicating a long vowel, so the first example would be Anaa te tangata!
+Ana, with no macron, means a cave.
+Some writers of modern Māori double the vowel instead of using macrons when indicating a long vowel; the first example would be Anaa te tangata!

-We have put together this guide to help people learn appropriate email greetings and sign-offs in te reo Māori.
+This is a guide to appropriate email greetings and sign-offs in te reo Māori.

-We have listed some of the most commonly used phrases below.
-We encourage you to add any others you have received or any other questions you have as community contributions below this post, or email us at email@example.com.
+We encourage you to add other phrases you have received – or any questions you have – as community contributions below this post; or email us at email@example.com.

 Adding ‘noa’ in the above examples adds a sense of humility - e.g. ‘Nāku, nā’ is ‘From [your name]’, whereas ‘Nāku noa, nā’ is more like ‘It’s just [your name]’

 Please provide more examples from emails you have received as community contributions at the bottom of this page; or email us at firstname.lastname@example.org